LoopReg: Self-supervised Learning of Implicit Surface Correspondences, Pose and Shape for 3D Human Mesh Registration: Conclusions

 We propose \emph{LoopReg}, a novel approach to semi-supervised scan registration.
 Unlike previous work, our formulation is end-to-end differentiable with respect to both the model parameters and a learned correspondence function.
 While most of the current state of the art registration is based on instance specific optimization, our method can leverage information across a corpus of unlabeled scans.
 Experiments show that our formulation outperforms existing optimization and learning-based, approaches.
 Moreover, unlike prior work, we do not rely on additional information such as precomputed 3D joints or landmarks for each input, although these could be integrated in our formulation, as additional objectives, to improve results.
 Our second key contribution is representing parametric model as zero levelset of a distance field which allows us to diffuse the model function from the model surface to entire $\mathbb{R}^3$.
 Our formulation based on this representation can be useful for a wide range of methods as it removes the pre-requisite of computing a 2D surface parameterization.
 In contrast, we make predictions in the unconstrained $\mathbb{R}^3$ and subsequently map them to the model surface while still preserving differentiability.
 This makes our formulation easy to use, and potentially relevant for future work in learning based model fitting and correspondence prediction.

 \begin{ack} Special thanks to RVH team members \cite{rvh_grp}, and reviewers, their feedback helped improve the quality of the manuscript significantly.
 We thank Twindom \cite{twindom} for providing data for this project.
-This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans) and Google Faculty Research Award. \end{ack}
+This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans), ERC Consolidator Grant 4DRepLy (770784) and Google Faculty Research Award. \end{ack}